thadi01/how-to-vim-latex-notes/README.md

 1. To hold all my university notes
 2. Holds my latex master and preamble templates for both my and others to benifit from

+Also as a heads up this is for linux systems (my commands will be using pacman since im on arch but using the appropiate command for your distro should yield the same results).
+I'm not sure how relevant this will be for people on Mac or Windows systems but I imagine some of the stuff is still transferable.

 ## Replicating my env
 ### Learning the tools
 I use vim + latex for my note taking.
 Recommend getting comfortable with both vim and latex before trying to take notes using either.